wangchning/vocabulary/Vocabulary.md

 > : to start using a plan or systerm
 - The changes to the national health system will be implemented next year.
 - Due to high costs, the program was never fully implemented.

+### impress
+Think of "leaving a mark."
+You might impress prospective employers in a job interview.
+Whether that impression will be good or bad is up to you!

 ### in keeping with
 - In keeping with the overall design of the park, the playground will remain small.